-New immigrant families (permanent residents, refugees, work/study permits or diplomatic visas):
+New immigrant families with refugee status, or who are on work/study permits or diplomatic visas:

-An intake interview and language assessment may be scheduled at the office.
-This information serves as a guide for programming and allows us to make a recommendation regarding type and frequency of support.
+An intake interview and language assessment may be scheduled at the school, once the student begins.
+This information serves as a guide for programming and allows us to make a recommendation regarding type and frequency of English language support.
 We provide a welcoming environment that honours all students’ heritage, helping to ease the transition into Canadian life and culture.

 If your child is transferring from a different school or district where they received ELL support, then please indicate this when you register your child at the new school.
 If your child’s primary language, or the language spoken in the home is not English, then please also indicate this when you register your child for school.
 Your child may benefit from receiving English language support even if they have been born and raised in Canada.